-- a.
-Within 30 days of the Neutral's completion of all Neutral Determinations, the Survivors' Trustee shall make a projection of anticipated distributions to each Holder of a Trust Claim.
-This amount may differ from the Initial Determination after accounting for Neutral Determinations. - b.
+a.
+Within 30 days of the Abuse Claims Reviewer's completion of all Review Determinations, the Survivors' Trustee shall make a projection of anticipated distributions to each Holder of a Trust Claim.
+This amount may differ from the Initial Determination after accounting for Review Determinations.

+b.
 The Survivors' Trustee will make an initial distribution (the "Initial Distribution") to each Trust Claimant, except for those Trust Claimants who elect the Litigation Option (defined below and in Section 9.8.4 of the Plan).
 The Initial Distribution shall be comprised of each such Trust Claimants' pro rata share of the Survivors' Trust Assets existing on that date, less reasonable reserves for the Survivors' Trust, to be determined by the Survivors' Trustee in accordance with the Survivors' Trust Documents (the "Initial Reserve").
-The Survivors' Trustee may, but need not, wait until the liquidation of the Livermore Property to make the Initial Distribution. - c.
-Upon the receipt of additional contributions into the Survivors' Trust, including from sales of real property owned by the Survivors' Trust, the Survivors' Trustee shall make further distributions (the "Additional Distributions") to the Trust Claimants who elected (or who are deemed to have elected) the Distribution Option in accordance with this Section of the Plan and the Survivors' Trust Documents, less such appropriate reserves (the "Additional Reserves"). - d.
-After the final resolution of all Trust Claims, including with respect to the Trust Claimants who selected the Litigation Option, the Survivors' Trustee shall make a final distribution to the Trust Claimants who elected (or who are deemed to have elected) the Distribution Option (the "Final Distribution"), which shall include previously withheld reserves and any reallocated funds.
+The Survivors' Trustee may, but need not, wait until the liquidation of the Livermore Property to make the Initial Distribution.

+c.
+Upon the receipt of additional contributions into the Survivors' Trust, including from sales of real property owned by the Survivors' Trust, the Survivors' Trustee shall make further distributions (the "Additional Distributions") to Distribution Claimants in accordance with this Section of the Plan and the Survivors' Trust Documents, less such appropriate reserves (the "Additional Reserves").

+d.
+After (i) the final resolution of all Trust Claims, including with respect to Litigation Claimants, and (ii) all Survivors' Trust Assets are monetized, the Survivors' Trustee shall make a final distribution to Distribution Claimants (the "Final Distribution"), which shall include previously withheld reserves and any reallocated funds.
 If, after 180 days from the date of the Final Distribution, there are any funds which are not claimed by the Holder of a Trust Claim, such unclaimed funds shall be returned to the Reorganized Debtor.